 Perhaps his greatest example of perseverance is the period of time it took to obtain a 50,000-watt FM construction permit for the Fox Valley area.
 Coursolle began that trek in 1977.
 When it appeared that the Federal Communications Commission (FCC) would not make the grant, he sold the station in 1982.
 The station was repossessed in 1983 and Coursolle began again.
 In 1990, the FCC made the grant of 50,000 watts.
 WPKR was then constructed in just 57 days and began broadcasting on July 12, 1990.
 The station operated with as much power as any station in Chicago or Milwaukee.
 Mr. Coursolle was majority owner of WPKR.
 In April 1997, Coursolle added WPCK, a 6,000-watt station to his company.
 WPCK later received approval to increase power to 10,000 watts and relocate its tower closer to the Green Bay area.
 The stations were sold in 2003.

-Mr. Coursolle has also headed up network programming.
+Mr. Coursolle has also headed up and owned network programming.
 He successfully networked Green Bay Packer pre-game and post game shows on The Packer Radio Network with Former CBS Hall of Fame Broadcaster, Ray Scott and former Green Bay Packer Hall Of Fame quarterback Lynn Dickey on 45 stations throughout Wisconsin, Michigan and Minnesota.

 An avid Packer fan, Mr. Coursolle served nine years from 1992 to 2001 as a member of the Board of Directors of the Green Bay Packer Hall of Fame, Green Bay, Wisconsin.
 Both "Who's Who Worldwide" and "Foxington Who's Who" for executives and professionals list Coursolle in their respective registries.

 Jim has spoken to thousands of people about his favorite subject "Attitude."
 Being positive with realism is his trademark.

 He has been involved in numerous community and church activities, including the Oshkosh Junior Achievement Board of Directors, church parish council president (twice) member of Church Finance Council and chairman of a group that caused a 92 million dollar prison expansion providing over 200 jobs for one hundred years to be built in his former hometown of Waupun, WI.